-X. Risk Management Program
+A. Risk Management Program

 The Management Company must develop, maintain, and implement its own documented Risk Management Program (RMP) in accordance with the Owner's Risk Management Program Standards and with the National Park Service Reference Manual 50B: Occupational Safety and Health Program, as appropriate.
-The Owner's Risk Management Program Standards are available on the BRCA VEIA Prospectus/Business Opportunities website.

 The Management Company's RMP must include a section specific to its recreational rental equipment operation.
-The Management Company may require equipment renters to sign a waiver of liability prior to renting its equipment.
-All such forms must comply with Owner requirements and may be subject to the Owner's review for consistency with such requirements.
+The Management Company may require renters to sign an acknowledgment of risk form prior to renting its equipment.
+All such forms must comply with Owner requirements and are subject to the Owner's approval.
 The RMP will be updated as needed to comply with all Applicable Laws and Owner policies.